When one path becomes impossible, another can still be found.

 Today, my work exists at the intersection of digital drawing, painting, photography, and poetic writing.
 Each piece begins not with technique, but with emotion.
 My life — marked by near-fatal asthma attacks and resuscitations, physical limitation, and continuous recovery — is not separate from my art, but embedded within it.
 My work is both a response and a continuation: a form of emotional translation, reflection, and endurance.

-From this process, I have gradually developed a personal visual language I define as Poetic Existential Visualism — an approach that merges philosophical inquiry, emotional memory, and symbolic imagery into a unified form of expression, combined with poetic text that reveals a glimpse of my inner world — the emotions, tensions, and reflections present during the act of creation — adding a deeper dimension to each work.
-It is not only a style, but a way of understanding and translating lived experience into visual and poetic form.
+From this process, I gradually developed a personal visual language I define as Poetic Existential Visualism — an approach that merges philosophical inquiry, emotional memory, and symbolic imagery into a unified form of expression, accompanied by poetic writing that offers a glimpse into the emotional and existential landscape from which each work emerged.
+It is not simply a style, but a way of understanding, questioning, and translating lived experience into visual and poetic form.

 My creative process always begins with writing.
 I record emotions, memories, and internal states, refining them into poetic text that becomes the voice of each artwork.
 Only after the emotional truth is clear do I begin the visual creation.

 Some works emerge in a single moment of clarity; others require time, distance, and emotional readiness.
 When the weight becomes too heavy, I pause — because honesty, not speed, defines my process.
-My partner, whose love and artistic insight helped guide me back to art, remains a grounding force in my journey.
+My partner, whose love, artistic insight, and honest critique helped guide me back to art, remains one of the most meaningful influences in my creative journey.

-Though I searched for it, I never had a role model — especially not an artistic one — who reflected my reality.
+Though I searched for it, I never found a role model whose life reflected my own reality — someone who could show me that even after everything changes, life can still continue with meaning.
+Over time, I realized that my work was becoming an attempt to offer that possibility to someone else.
 One of my deepest intentions is to become the kind of presence I once needed.
-I create not only to express, but to reach those navigating physical, emotional, or life-altering challenges.
+I create not only to express, but to reach those navigating physical, emotional, or life-altering challenges, reminding them that their story does not have to end where their previous path did.

 I see myself at the beginning of this renewed path.
-Returning to art after losing it for thirteen years is my first true milestone.
-What follows — exhibitions, connection, and the continued unfolding of this work — is part of a journey still being built.
+Returning to art after losing it for thirteen years was only the first milestone.
+What follows — exhibitions, dialogue, and the continued unfolding of Poetic Existential Visualism — is part of a journey still being lived.

 A colorful digital art painting of a woman with her hair depicted as a vibrant tree with illuminated leaves.
 She is sitting by water, with mountains in the background, during sunset or sunrise.
 Birds are flying in the sky.